Mtisdre/iot-data-platform/README.md

 ## 📌 Project Overview
 This project simulates an IoT-based temperature & humidity sensor network.
-It collects data via a REST API, stores it in SQLite, and visualizes it with a Streamlit dashboard.
+It collects data via a REST API, stores it in SQLite (local) or PostgreSQL (cloud), and visualizes it with a Streamlit dashboard.

 **Key Features:**
 - Simulated IoT sensor data (Python script)
 - REST API (Flask) for data collection
-- SQLite database for storage
+- SQLite database for local storage, PostgreSQL for cloud
 - Streamlit dashboard for visualization
 - Automated tests and CI with GitHub Actions
 - Real-time anomaly detection & auto-refresh dashboard

+---

 ### 🔍 Anomaly Detection
 The dashboard automatically refreshes every 10 seconds and checks for abnormal sensor readings: